kagg-design/woo-paylate/README.md

 "class" is a CSS class to be added to the widget, and "data-button" is type of the button provided by PayLate (1-4)

-* The WooCommerce PayLate is based on the [Plugin API](http://codex.wordpress.org/Plugin_API), [Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards), and [Documentation Standards](https://make.wordpress.org/core/handbook/best-practices/inline-documentation-standards/php/).
+* The Gateway for PayLate on WooCommerce is based on the [Plugin API](http://codex.wordpress.org/Plugin_API), [Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards), and [Documentation Standards](https://make.wordpress.org/core/handbook/best-practices/inline-documentation-standards/php/).
-* The WooCommerce PayLate is based on the [WooCommerce Gateway API](https://docs.woocommerce.com/document/payment-gateway-api/).
+* The Gateway for PayLate on WooCommerce is based on the [WooCommerce Gateway API](https://docs.woocommerce.com/document/payment-gateway-api/).
 * All classes, functions, and variables are documented so that you know what you need to be changed.
-* The WooCommerce PayLate uses a strict file organization scheme that correspond both to the WordPress Plugin Repository structure, and that make it easy to organize the files that compose the plugin.
+* The Gateway for PayLate on WooCommerce uses a strict file organization scheme that correspond both to the WordPress Plugin Repository structure, and that make it easy to organize the files that compose the plugin.
 * The project includes a `.pot` file as a starting point for internationalization.

 ## Installation

-The WooCommerce PayLate can be installed directly into your plugins folder "as-is".
+The Gateway for PayLate on WooCommerce can be installed directly into your plugins folder "as-is".

 ## WordPress.org Preparation

-The original launch of this version of the WooCommerce PayLate included the folder structure needed for using your plugin on the WordPress.org.
+The original launch of this version of the Gateway for PayLate on WooCommerce included the folder structure needed for using your plugin on the WordPress.org.
 That folder structure has been moved to its own repo here: https://github.com/kagg/

 ## Recommended Tools

 ### i18n Tools

-The WordPress Plugin WooCommerce PayLate uses a variable to store the text domain used when internationalizing strings throughout the WooCommerce PayLate.
+The WordPress Plugin Gateway for PayLate on WooCommerce uses a variable to store the text domain used when internationalizing strings throughout the Gateway for PayLate on WooCommerce.
 To take advantage of this method, there are tools that are recommended for providing correct, translatable files:

 * [Poedit](https://poedit.net/)
 * [makepot](http://i18n.svn.wordpress.org/tools/trunk/)